microsoft/playwright/docs/src/test-ui-mode-js.md

 ### Network

 The Network tab shows you all the network requests that were made during your test.
-You can filter by different types of requests, status code, method, request, content type, duration and size.
+You can sort by different types of requests, status code, method, request, content type, duration and size.
 Click on a request to see more information about it such as the request headers, response headers, request body and response body.

 ![showing log of tests in ui mode](https://github.com/microsoft/playwright/assets/13063165/946c2722-447a-4005-9518-b4e9b73a8240)